Thinking wistfully of Flake bars, Creme Eggs, and squares of Dairy Milk bars, we took a look at the history of Cadbury’s chocolate empire.

-4. The chocolatiers once owned the color purple.
-Well, their own particular shade of purple (Pantone 2685c) famously used on the Dairy Milk packaging.
+The chocolatiers once owned the color purple.
+Well, their own particular shade of purple (Pantone 2685c) was famously used on the Dairy Milk packaging.

 Competitors Nestlé took them to court over it saying colors could not be protected as a trademark.
 However, they lost the four-year court battle.
 Eventually, Judge Colin Birss stated that the color had been synonymous with the Birmingham-based chocolate for more than 90 years.
 Sadly, in 2013, they finally lost the rights to the shade after Nestlé appealed the ruling.

-5. Cadbury's was established in Birmingham in England 1824, by John Cadbury who sold tea, coffee, and drinking chocolate.
+Cadbury's was established in Birmingham in England in 1824, by John Cadbury who sold tea, coffee and drinking chocolate.

-6. In 1933 Cadbury built its first factory on Ossory Road, Dublin.
-When it first started production the factory only produced three products, including its world famous Dairy Milk.
+In 1933, Cadbury built its first factory on Ossory Road, Dublin.
+When it first started production the factory only produced three products, including its world-famous Dairy Milk.
 Cadbury now has factories in Coolock, Dublin, and Rathmore, County Kerry.

 Cadbury's made some of the first milk chocolate in the world.
-In 1857 a Swiss manufacturer, Daniel Peter added milk to the recipe … and Dairy Milk was born!
+In 1857, a Swiss manufacturer, Daniel Peter added milk to the recipe, and Dairy Milk was born!
 Cadbury’s milk chocolate finally hit the shelves in 1897.

-8. Cadbury is a fair trade product.
+Cadbury is a fairtrade product.
 They were certified back in 2008 and have increased the amount of fair trade cocoa sourced in West Africa.

-9. Cadbury were the official cocoa and chocolate makers for Queen Victoria.
+Cadbury was the official cocoa and chocolate maker for Queen Victoria.
 John Cadbury and his brother were given the first Royal Warrant by Her Majesty in 1854.

-11. During the World War II, Cadbury's was forced to remove Dairy Milk from shelves, as the government banned manufacturers from using fresh milk.
+During World War II, Cadbury's was forced to remove Dairy Milk from shelves, as the government banned manufacturers from using fresh milk.
 Cadbury's produced ration chocolate using dried skimmed milk chocolate.